Crocodile Man Pineapple Woman

 “Keep up the excellent job in producing fantastic shows and also giving young NT dancers an opportunity to showcase their talents.”
 Thevi Chelliah

-Feedback from audience survey:
+Feedback from the audience survey:

 “I don’t like to miss a Tracks performance!
 I love the way Tracks work with space and the environment.
 I walked away feeling energised, and so great to see local performers and arts workers doing their thing! “

 “We attend the Tracks event every festival and love the ingenuity of the story and the NT flavour.
-Not to mention great location.”
+Not to mention a great location.”

 “Tracks is based in the community, and their performances are about and involve the community.
 I go to Tracks performances because I value my community.
 I also love the paradigm Tracks see our community through.”